 Deaf Empowerment delineates the apex of effective Deaf rhetoric in describing the success of the Deaf President Now! protest at Gallaudet University in 1988, its aftermath, and ensuing strategies.
 It concludes with an assessment of the goal of a multicultural society and offers suggestions for community building through a new humanitarianism.
 Scholars of social movements and Deaf studies will find it to be a uniquely provocative addition to their libraries and classrooms.

-Katherine A. Jankowski is former Dean of the Laurent Clerc National Deaf Education Center, Gallaudet University, Washington, DC.
+Katherine A. Jankowski is former Dean of the Laurent Clerc National Deaf Education Center at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST